 The workshop, even with the fire and another heater has been incredibly cold but finally work for this first series of work is complete.
 Blog posts and housework have been thoroughly neglected!!

-The Osprey below is the first off four pieces I hope to have accepted on the Contemporary Quilters West ‘travelling exhibition’ this year.
+The Osprey below is the first off four pieces I have had accepted on the Contemporary Quilters West ‘travelling exhibition’ this year.
 You can read more about its inspiration on an earlier blog here.

 The watercolour above was the starting point for this piece.
 I used my technique of building up fabrics to create a similar image prior to stitching using both free-motion embroidery and hand stitching.

 I start to choose possible threads as this process begins to take shape.